Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a brief summary of the ideas that were presented in the illustrations above.
+The following is a brief summary of the concepts that were covered above.

-- High-risk drivers that tend to have accidents or serious violations could be forced to pay on average $1,390 more per year than a low-risk driver
+- Higher risk drivers that tend to have accidents or serious violations pay an average of $1,390 more each year for Crosstrek insurance

 Rate Tables and Charts